pranayb2773/todo-list-api/README.md

 ## Features
 - **Users** - Admin user can do all operations on user.
 Normal user can only view, update his data.
-- **Tags** - Any logged in user can perform all operations on tags.
+- **Tags** - Any logged-in user can perform all operations on tags.
 - **TodoLists** - Admin user can do all operations on todo-lists.
 Normal user can only view, create, update, delete his todo list data.

 ## Installation